matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 What happens when we edit a reply?
  * We just send an m.replace which refers to the m.reference target; nothing special is needed.  i.e. you cannot change who the event is replying to.
+ * The edited reply should ditch the fallback representation of the reply itself however from `m.new_content` (specifically the `<mx-reply>` tag in the HTML,  and the unparseable chevron prefixed text in the plaintext), as we can assume that any client which can handle edits can also display replies natively.

+   XXX: make Riot do this

 Do we need to support retrospective references?
  * For something like "m.duplicate" to retrospectively declare that one event